fut-infrastructure/implementation-guide/fsh-content/input/pagecontent/systematic-error-messages.md

 - `DEVICE_USE_STATEMENT_WRITE_WRONG_ORGANIZATION_CONTEXT`: User must be logged into the organization that is the owner of the device

+- `DEVICE_WRONG_PATIENT_CONTEXT`: User with patient context can only interact with devices that has been issued to the patient or not issued to anyone yet

+- `DEVICE_WRITE_NON_PRIVATELY_OWNED`: Patient user can only create/update privately owned devices

 #### ehealth-document

 - `DOCUMENT_QUERY_SOR_ORGANIZATION_REQUIRED`: Security token organization context must be a SOR organization for query